JonahBraun/debs-recipes/_posts/2005-12-20-chocilate-chubbies.md

 - ½ t salt<br />
 - 1½ c chopped toasted peacans
 - 1½ c chopped toasted walnuts
-- 1 pkg semi-sweet chocolate chips (can be substituted with white chocolate chips
+- 1 pkg semi-sweet chocolate chips (can be substituted with white chocolate chips)

-*Melt chocolate squares with butter over low heat.
-Stir until smooth; cool to room temperature.Beat eggs with sugar on high speed in mixer until ribbons are formed when beaters are lifted, about 5 minutes.
-Beat in chocolate mixture and vanilla.Stir in flour, baking powder and salt just until combined.&nbsp; Stir inchocolate chips and nuts.
+Melt chocolate squares with butter over low heat.
+Stir until smooth; cool to room temperature.
+Beat eggs with sugar on high speed in mixer until ribbons are formed when beaters are lifted, about 5 minutes.
+Beat in chocolate mixture and vanilla.
+Stir in flour, baking powder and salt just until combined.
+Stir in chocolate chips and nuts.

-Drop by heaping tbs onto greased baking sheets.
+Drop by heaping tablespoon onto greased baking sheets.

 Bake at 325 for 10 minutes.
 Cool for 2 min then transfer cookies to wire rack to cool completely.

-* A double boiler or bowl set in a pot of simmering water works well for this.
+Note: A double boiler or bowl set in a pot of simmering water works well for melting the chocolate.